chrplr/openlexicon/databases/README.md

 # Available lexical databases #

-This is a list of open lexical databases.
-Clicking on the database name provides more information and access to the data tables.
+This is a directory of open lexical databases for the [openlexicon project](http://chrplr.github.io/openlexicon).
+Clicking on the name of a database will provide more information.

+Most databases can explored on-line at <http://www.lexique.org/shiny/openlexique> (Select the base in dataset)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**